TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • 1 point per $1 spent on all other purchases

-American Express credit cardholders get 1 extra point per $1 whenever they book a car or hotel on Amex Travel Online.
-This brings the Amex Platinum’s maximum return rate to 6%, the same as the TD Aeroplan VIP’s – and with no limit on the amount of spending that qualifies for 3X and 2X the points.
+American Express credit cardholders get 1 extra point per $1 when booking cars or hotels with Amex Travel Online.
+This brings The Platinum Card's maximum return rate to 6%, the same as the TD Aeroplan Visa Infinite Privilege Credit Card's – and with no limit on the amount of spending that qualifies for 3X and 2X the points.
 The average return, though, is 2.45%.

 If you don't feel like travelling, the Platinum Card gives you more options than its rival.
 We've already discussed how American Express Membership Rewards points can be converted to Aeroplan points, but Amex has 7 other points conversion partners, including Hilton Honors and Marriott Bonvoy.